Coryell County Burn Ban Update 24 SEPTEMBER 2018

-Currently, there is no Coryell County Burn Ban.
-Conditions will be assessed on a daily basis to determine the need for a Burn Ban.
+Currently, there is No Coryell County Burn Ban in effect.
+Conditions will be assessed on a daily basis to determine the need for a Burn Ban to continue.
 As a reminder, no burning is permitted if winds are forecast to be 23 mph or greater.
 Citizens are asked to contact the County Sheriff’s office to alert them that a burn will be conducted, 254-865-7201.

 Coryell County citizens are reminded that all outdoor burning is required to comply with the State Outdoor Burning Rule, Title 30, Texas Administrative Code, Sections 111.201 through 111.221 and the Texas Commission on Environmental Quality (T.C.E.Q.) guidance, RG-049 dated August 2007.